1 - DaprWorkflowClient lifetime management and registration

 By default, the workflow versioning source generator only scans the executing assembly.
 If you keep workflows in a separate referenced assembly, those implementations are not discovered unless you opt in to reference scanning.

-Reference scanning is disabled by default because it can increase build times (the generator must inspect all referenced assemblies for Workflow<,> implementations).
+Reference scanning is disabled by default because it can increase build times (the generator must inspect all referenced assemblies for workflow and activity implementations).
 To enable it, add the following to the executing application’s .csproj file:

 <ItemGroup>